snozbot/fungus/Docs/fungus_docs/about_fungus.md

 ![img cookbook]

 [Paul Mc Grath] is Animator / Designer / Film-maker at Whackala.
-He contributed the [tutorial videos] for this site as well as creating the [%Fungus Training Course].
+He contributed the @ref tutorial_videos for this site as well as creating the @ref training_course.
 Special thanks also to [Vicky Lee] and [Coding Grace] who have helped us to organise loads of %Fungus workshops,

 %Fungus wouldn't be possible without all the awesome people in our community who have contributed to the project and supported us in myriad ways.
 Thank you all!